mjordan/islandora_workbench/README.md

 * If using the pages from directories configuration:
    * Whether page filenames contain an occurance of the sequence separator.
    * Whether any page directories are empty.

+You will probably need to run Workbench using `--check` a few times before you will be ready to run it without `--check` and commit your data to Islandora.
+For example, you may need to correct errors in taxonomy term IDs or names, fix errors in media filenames, or wrap values in your CSV files in quotation marks.

+It's also a good idea to check the Workbench log file after running `--check`.
+All warnings and errors are printed to the console, but the log file may contain additional information or detail that will help you resolve issues.

+Once you have used `--check` to detect all of the problems with your CSV data, committing it to Islandora will work very reliably.

 ## Creating nodes from the sample data